 Each and every business demands an ample amount of time in order to get established and flourishing.
 Make sure you have reserved enough savings to afford unproductive months.
 If you are new to the industry, it can be hard to have consistent clients and more productive months.

-Don’t expect you can start selling houses and earnings in just the first few months.
+Don’t expect to start selling houses and have earnings immediately in the first few months.
 It involves plenty of risks and uncertainties to become a top real estate agent.

 Real estate is a business of people and it is based on creating a relationship with other professionals.
 Once you create a connection, next you need to make it flourish by regularly talking with them.
 Your connection building and effectively dealing with existing clients can attract more potential clients.

-Be aware that one bad deal can bring those connections to your competitor’s business.
-The real estate industry is heavily focused on World-of-Mouth, so your reputation can make or break your career success.
-If you consistently do a good job, the people will recommend you to their friends and family.
+Be aware that one bad deal can send many possible connections to your competitor’s business.
+The real estate industry is heavily focused on word-of-mouth.
+Your reputation can make or break your career success.
+If you consistently do a good job, people will recommend you to their friends and family.

 The top realtors are the ones who do the best for their clients.
 If you can’t do the best for your clients instead of focusing on your potential commission, people will keep your effort in mind and help drive you more business.

 Never sacrifice your client’s needs just for a commission.
-This can give the perception that you are greedy or scummy and that can travel fast with word-of-mouth.
+This can give the perception that you are greedy or scummy and that can travel fast through word-of-mouth.

 How to Become A Realtor

 There are a few steps you need to take before becoming a real estate agent.
 The first step is to learn how licenses in your state work and what licenses you will need.
 Then you will need to complete a course to receive your license.
 After that, you need to find a broker to take you on as their agent.